Module overview

 Syllabus

 This course is designed to illustrate the ways in which the theoretical principles of biochemistry, cellular and molecular biology presented in previous courses can be applied to yield important commercial or therapeutic products or processes.
 It concentrates on biotechnology that involves prokaryotic and eukaryotic cells.
 It introduces students to the technologies of the “post genomic” era.
 It also presents examples of protein engineering, the manipulation of the characteristics of protein molecules such as antibodies and antibody-binding proteins.
-The course includes material on the production of therapeutic proteins, the use of gene therapy and stem cells to treat human disease, the pre-clinical models required to test them, and the precision technologies used to personalise medical care.
+The course includes material on the production of therapeutic proteins, the role of glycosylation and the use of glycomimetics, how gene therapy can be used to treat human disease, the pre-clinical models required to test them, and the precision technologies used to personalise medical care.

 Learning and Teaching